Devanshsati/ToastActivity-Android/README.md

 ### Author:

-This package was created by `com.example` for educational and demonstration purposes.
+This package was created by `DEVANSH SATI` for educational and demonstration purposes.

 ### License: